-At CKY, students take their IBDP written examinations in May.
-Retakes are conducted as of November of the same year.
-Students can enter for IBDP Examinations up to a maximum of 3 times.
-Results are normally issued in early July, following the May session of exams.
+At CKY, students take their IBDP written examinations in the May session.
+Retakes may be applied with the Head Principal's approval in the November session immediately after.
+Results are issued on 6th July, following the May session of exams.